Best Clinical Counseling and Applied Psychology Master’s Programs of 2026

 Are you passionate about human minds and helping people manage anxiety, depression, and other mental health conditions?
 In a master’s in clinical counseling program, you’ll learn the processes behind human behavior so you can teach your clients lasting emotional regulation strategies.

 We’ve ranked the best master’s in clinical counseling programs to help you find the right fit for your education.
-You’ll also learn how to break into the field, what kinds of jobs are available, and how much you can earn once you start practicing.
+You’ll also learn how to break into the field, the kinds of jobs you can get, and how much you can earn once you start practicing.

 Best Master’s in Clinical Counseling Programs